 The rules have been implemented in the S language [2], designed for statistical and graphical computations.
-The experiments were carried out on a Sun SPARCstation ELC, using functions running within the Splus statistical/graphics package; some supporting experiments were conducted using the CLASP statistical/graphics package.
-Timing statistics would be misleading in this context and are not reported in detail.
+The experiments were carried out on a Sun SPARC-station ELC, using functions running within the Splus statistical/graphics package; some supporting experiments were conducted using the CLASP statistical/graphics package, and the method labelled HY in Table 1 was implemented in C. Timing statistics would be misleading in this context and are not reported in detail.
 Roughly, the Power rules required a few microseconds, and the iterative rules usually took no more than a few seconds per trial.
 The Guess Difference rule required a coarser estep value in the NextOrder oracle (.01 instead of .001) to produce comparable running times.